-Sources: European Banking Authority and Bank calculations.
+Sources: European Banking Authority and Bank calculations

-(a) 'Scandinavia' refers to banks in Denmark, Norway and Sweden. (b) 'Periphery excluding Italy' refers to banks in Ireland, Portugal and Spain faster-than-expected rise in US interest rates or a renewed strengthening in the US dollar.
+- 'Scandinavia' refers to banks in Denmark, Norway and Sweden - 'Periphery excluding Italy' refers to banks in Ireland, Portugal and Spain. - 'Core excluding Germany' refers to banks in Austria, Belgium, France and the Netherlands faster-than-expected rise in US interest rates or a renewed strengthening in the US dollar.